tharunrajsoma/Contact-Manager-Using-MEAN-Stack/README.md

 ## Before you begin

-Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application.
+Before you begin I recommend you to read about the basic building blocks that assemble a MEAN.JS application.

 - MongoDB - Go through [MongoDB Official Website](https://www.mongodb.com/) and proceed to their [Official Manual](https://docs.mongodb.com/manual/), which should help you understand NoSQL and MongoDB better.
 - Express - The best way to understand express is through its [Official Website](https://expressjs.com/), which has a [Getting Started guide](http://expressjs.com/en/starter/installing.html), as well as an [ExpressJS guide](http://expressjs.com/en/guide/routing.html) for general express topics